 A Fellow of the Chartered Institute of Financial Services and a chartered accountant, Anthony is also an alumnus of University of Lagos, City University London and holds an MBA from Duke University.

-Jane Cantrell (Chair, Scotland Committee)
+Jane Cantrell – Chair, Scotland Committee

 Jane has over 38 years of experience as a registered nurse, working for most of her career in Scotland.
-After completing her training at Manchester University, where she also gained qualifications in district nursing and health visiting, Jane practiced as a district nurse before moving into nurse education, where she has held posts in nursing colleges, universities, and NHS Education for Scotland.
+After completing her training at Manchester University, where she also gained qualifications in district nursing and health visiting, Jane practised as a district nurse before moving into nurse education, where she has held posts in nursing colleges, universities, and NHS Education for Scotland.

 She has led on national work related to community nursing, healthcare support workers, public health and undergraduate nursing and midwifery.
 Jane also brings trustee experience after working with a Scottish nursing charity for the past 13 years.

-Greg Dix (Chair, Wales Committee)
+Greg Dix – Chair, Wales Committee

 Greg begun his nurse training in 1988 and prior to moving to New Zealand, spent the beginning of his career working within several Cardiff hospitals.
-Greg has extensive board experience, motivated by delivering the highest standards of care; striving for equality in access.
+Greg has extensive board experience, motivated by delivering the highest standards of care and striving for equality in access.
 He also holds a specialist interest in the legal aspects of nursing and midwifery practice.